Find Affordable College Courses

 Full Information Technology at Franklin University Report

-You’ll be in good company if you decide to attend Wright State University - Main Campus.
-It ranked #3 on our 2023 Most Popular Information Technology Bachelor’s Degree Schools in Ohio list.
-Located in the large suburb of Dayton, Wright State University - Main Campus is a public school with a fairly large student population.
+Out of the 19 schools in Ohio that were part of this year’s ranking, Wright State University - Main Campus landed the # 3 spot on the list.
+Located in the large suburb of Dayton, Wright State University - Main Campus is a public college with a fairly large student population.

 About 14% of the students majoring in IT at the school are women while 86% are male.

-Kent State University at Stark came in at #6 in this year’s edition of the Most Popular Information Technology Bachelor’s Degree Schools in Ohio ranking.
-Kent State University at Stark is a small public school located in the large suburb of Canton.
+Kent State University at Stark landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree information technology programs.
+Kent State University at Stark is a small public school located in the suburb of Canton.

 Women make up 33% of the IT majors at the school.